mayurjobanputra/Gravity-HTML-Notifications/README.md

 ## License

-This project is licensed under the [LICENSE NAME] License - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License (GPL).

 ## Acknowledgments